 Excursions in Learning is an enrichment program for children ages 4-14.
-Creative, high achieving students can explore the sciences, math, history, the arts, language arts, foreign languages and computers through hands-on, experiential learning.
+Creative, high achieving students can explore the sciences, math, history, culture, the arts, language arts, and computer technology through hands-on, experiential learning.
 Special Saturday programs are offered in the spring semester.
-A two-week summer program is offered in early August.
+A one-week culinary camp is offered in July and a two-week summer program is offered in early August.